LeelaChessZero/lczero.org/content/blog/2019/2019-02-16-leela-booms-stockfish-and-tcec/index.md

-This is obviously a bad rule for handling crashes(that it's not the engine's fault for them) as it introduces possible **bias** towards an engine and the final result of superfinal **does not depend only on the 2 engines that are playing but also on external factors** , like because cutechess crashed or because an internet provider had problems.
+This is obviously a bad rule for handling crashes(that it's not the engine's fault for them) as it introduces possible **bias** towards an engine and the final result of superfinal **does not depend only on the 2 engines that are playing but also on external factor**, like because cutechess crashed or because an internet provider had problems.
 And this is horrible!
 For example if the position before the crash has one engine winning, or to have a big advantage or to have a small advantage then starting again from